 Not all student loans are made equal for relief

 At this time, all federally-held student loans are affected by these changes.
-However, these relief efforts do not affect FFEL loans or loans issued through private lenders like Sallie Mae.
+However, these relief efforts do not affect any commercially-owned FFEL loans, some Perkins loans owned by institutions, and loans issued through private lenders like Sallie Mae.

-If you have a private student loan, you’ll need to check with your servicer to see what relief options are available to you.
+While many private lenders are offering relief options for borrowers, these options are not the same across the board.
+If you have a private student loan, you’ll need to check with your servicer to see what is available to you.

 There’s no student loan forgiveness offered but there is one forgiveness-related perk